seashell/platform-docs/pages/home.md

 <h2>Edge computing made simple</h2>
 </div>

+> [!NOTE]
-Documentation under construction.
-Subscribe for early access to the platform on [our website](https://seashell.sh).
+> Seashell Cloud is now available in private beta.
+Request access to the platform on [our website](https://seashell.sh).

+Seashell Cloud is an infrastructure plataform for modern edge computing deployments that enables users to manage devices, cloud infrastructure, and applications in a unified way.

+#### Concepts
+...

+#### Use cases
+...